 - Melt a little butter in the pan.

-- Add the corn and some seasoning, and cook until heated through (should only take a few minutes).
-In case you want to spice it up, Irvine says to caramelize onions and other vegetables and mix them into the corn.
+- Add the corn and your desired seasonings, and cook until heated through (should only take a few minutes).